Attribute Authorization Manager

 • dbClient. - maps to DatabaseClientAttributes

-Important note: Delete operations are always authorized using a star attribute.
+Important note: Delete operations are always authorized using a top level prefix.
 If one wants to deny deleting devices, the rule must be configured like this (the attribute setting is important to notice):

 rule Deny_Device_Deletion {